 - Variations in case definitions and recall periods used in survey questions

-- Need for standardization in measures and denominators used
+- Need for standardisation in measures and denominators used

 - Lack of disaggregation by different forms of intimate partner violence (physical, sexual, psychological), and lack of agreed measures for and data on psychological intimate partner violence (including emotional abuse, controlling behaviours/coercive control)